-ARTICLE IV
+ARTICLE VI

-COMPENSATION FOR DAMAGES DUE TO WAR AND SIMILAR EVENTS

-1. Each Party shall accord national and most favored nation treatment to covered investments as regards any measure relating to losses that investments suffer in its territory owing to war or other armed conflict, revolution, state of national emergency, insurrection, civil disturbance, or similar events.
+PERFORMANCE REQUIREMENTS

--7-(a) bankruptcy, insolvency or the protection of the rights of creditors; (b) issuing, trading or dealing in securities; (c) criminal or penal offenses; or (d) ensuring compliance with orders or judgments in adjudicatory proceedings.
-ARTICLE VI PERFORMANCE REQUIREMENTS 1.
-Neither Party shall mandate or enforce, as a condition for the establishment, acquisition, expansion, management, conduct or operation of a covered investment, any requirement (including any commitment or undertaking in connection with the receipt of a governmental permission or authorization): (a) to achieve a particular level or percentage of local content, or to purchase, use or otherwise give a preference to products or services of domestic origin or from any domestic source; (b) to limit imports by the investment of products or services in relation to a particular volume or value of production, exports or foreign exchange earnings; (c) to export a particular type, level or percentage of products or services, either generally or to a specific market region; (d) to limit sales by the investment of products or services in the Party's territory in relation to a particular volume or value of production, exports or foreign exchange earnings; (e) to transfer technology, a production process or other proprietary knowledge to a national or company in the Party's territory, except pursuant to an order, commitment or undertaking that is enforced by a court, administrative tribunal or competition authority to remedy an alleged or adjudicated violation of competition laws; or (f) to carry out a particular type, level or percentage of research and development in the Party's territory.
-2. Nothing in paragraph 1 shall preclude a Party from providing benefits and incentives conditioned upon such requirements. •
+Neither Party shall mandate or enforce, as a condition for the establishment, acquisition, expansion, management, conduct or operation of a covered investment, any requirement (including any commitment or undertaking in connection with the receipt of a governmental permission or authorization):

+(a) to achieve a particular level or percentage of local content, or to purchase, use or otherwise give a preference to products or services of domestic origin or from any domestic source;

+(b) to limit imports by the investment of products or services in relation to a particular volume or value of production, exports or foreign exchange earnings; (c) to export a particular type, level or percentage

+(c) to export a particular type, level or percentage of products or services, either generally or to a specific market region;

+(d) to limit sales by the investment of products or services in the Party's territory in relation to a particular volume or value of production, exports or foreign exchange earnings;

+(e) to transfer technology, a production process or other proprietary knowledge to a national or company in the Party's territory, except pursuant to an order, commitment or undertaking that is enforced by a court, administrative tribunal or competition authority to remedy an alleged or adjudicated violation of competition laws; or

+(f) to carry out a particular type, level or percentage of research and development in the Party's territory.

+Such requirements do not include conditions for the receipt or continued receipt of an advantage.